Nhat-Thanh/PixelRL-SR/README.md

 # [Pytorch] Super-Resolution using Reinforcement Learning

-Implementation of Super-Resolution model using Reinforement learning based on **Multi-Step Reinforcement Learning for Single Image Super-Resolution** paper with Pytorch.
+Implementation of Super-Resolution model using Reinforcement learning based on **Multi-Step Reinforcement Learning for Single Image Super-Resolution** paper with Pytorch.

 ## Contents
 - [Introduction](#introduction)